-- Presently defending major chemical company in a multi-product treble-damages federal class action litigation, which has been consolidated for pre-trial preparation in Kansas City, Missouri.
-Class and merits discovery have been bifurcated, and class certification issues are likely to be resolved during 2006.
+- Defended major chemical company in a multi-product treble-damages federal class action litigation, which was consolidated for pre-trial preparation in Kansas City, Missouri.
+Class and merits discovery were bifurcated, and class certification issues resolved.

-- Have represented antitrust defendants in consolidated federal class action involving residential doors and farm-raised catfish, as well as related state indirect purchaser class actions.
+- Represented antitrust defendants in consolidated federal class action involving residential doors and farm-raised catfish, as well as related state indirect purchaser class actions.

-- Served as trial counsel in antitrust case alleging price-fixing in the commercial explosives industry.
+- Trial counsel in antitrust case alleging price-fixing in the commercial explosives industry.